AnkilP/ankilp.github.io/site/content/posts/poems.md

 The theocracy of work has but one currency:
 A token of my gratitude
 ~~~
-While I love the work I do, I sometimes feel like too much of my life revolves around it.
+While I love the work I do, I sometimes feel like too much of my identity revolves around it.
 ~~~
 Laws are like fences